LESSON 1: NATIONAL & GLOBAL SYSTEMS IN LIVESTOCK ANIMAL HEALTH

 Veterinary medicine, as we know it in the USA, is strongly oriented toward individual animal medicine, and especially companion animal medicine.
 When the general public thinks “veterinarian”, the mindset is usually the local practitioner who cares for the family pet, as this is where the majority of our profession resides.
 This is our “normal”.
 But when we journey overseas, especially to a developing country, we need to use a different lens.
 And that lens involves looking at animal health in a global sense, and with a strong orientation toward livestock.

 Every nation in the world has a national system for controlling diseases in animals that can impact the economy or the public health.
-This system is termed “Veterinary Services” (VS) and is spelled out in the documents of the World Organisation for Animal Health, also known as OIE.
+This system is termed “Veterinary Services” (VS) and is spelled out in the documents of the World Organisation for Animal Health, earlier known as OIE.
 This VS serves as the government body tasked with control of the “diseases of the public good”, which are those animal diseases that can spread quickly, and have great socioeconomic or public health impact.
 Examples of some of these diseases include foot-and-mouth disease, highly pathogenic avian influenza, peste des petits ruminants (PPR), and African horse sickness, among many others.
-The OIE refers to these diseases as
+The WOAH refers to these diseases as

 Transboundary Diseases or TADs.